How to Manage Startup Page in Microsoft Edge

 Source:

-Configuring your Edge startup page optimizes your browsing experience by saving time and keeping you organized.
+Setting up your Edge startup page can optimize your browsing experience by saving time and keeping you organized.
 By using the search bar in Settings and balancing features like Startup boost, you can make your browser work exactly the way you want.

 Was this guide helpful?